 After a physician changes status from J-1 to H-1B through a Conrad 30 waiver, the physician holds valid H-1B status but remains bound by the three-year Conrad 30 service obligation.

+During the three-year service period, employer changes are restricted.
 Although H-1B classification generally allows job portability, a Conrad 30 physician may change employers only if the change complies with the original waiver terms.
 In practice, this means the new position must:

 Changing employers or worksites without proper authorization during the service obligation can place both the waiver and H-1B status at risk.
 Any proposed change during this period should be reviewed carefully before action is taken.